Maps: Visualizing the anti-ICE protests and government responses

 CNN is visualizing this developing story in maps.
 This page will be updated with developments.

-The Trump administration also mobilized 700 Marines to the Los Angeles area on Monday.
-They were still undergoing training as of Wednesday morning, and it is not yet clear when they will be employed onto the streets to help with protests, according to a US Northern Command spokesperson.
+Here’s where the National Guard troops were staged on Sunday, the day after Trump signed the memorandum to deploy them to the city.

+The troops have since been deployed to other locations around the Los Angeles region, according to a document filed in federal court on Wednesday.

-In Texas, Republican Gov. Greg Abbott announced he is deploying an unknown number of the Texas National Guard across the state in anticipation of escalated protests.
+In Texas, Republican Gov. Greg Abbott announced he is deploying an 5,000 members of the Texas National Guard across the state in anticipation of escalated protests.
 Abbott pointed to this coming Saturday’s “No Kings” protests, anti-Trump events and rallies across the United States, including in San Antonio, as another reason for having troops ready.

 Here’s where the “No Kings” events are planned across the nation on Saturday.
 The group has noted that they are not coordinating anything in DC, where the military parade will occur, because “real power isn’t staged in Washington,” according to their site.

-The Los Angeles Police Department said late Tuesday it had begun making “mass arrests,” while LA Mayor Karen Bass enacted an evening curfew that could be in effect for a few days.
+The Los Angeles Police Department said late Tuesday it had begun making “mass arrests,” while LA Mayor Karen Bass enacted an evening curfew that has been in effect for three days.
 The curfew area only covers about 1 square mile, and impacts fewer than 100,000 of LA’s 4 million residents, according to authorities.

 The-CNN-Wire